chiru-labs/PBT/README.md

     - [Example txn](https://etherscan.io/tx/0x10bdd555a7addc650b1355d7606fd4d7b48bf990802f1235d874b598fa5cc0c5).
 - Set up a simple frontend to support minting/transferring the PBT.
   - [Azuki's UX flow for reference](https://twitter.com/0xElectrico/status/1599933852537225217).
   - For now, a working end-to-end flow will also require building out a simple frontend for a mobile browser to grab chip signatures to pass into the smart contract.
-We will soon be open-sourcing a light js lib that can help with that piece.
-Until then, feel free to DM [@2pmflow](https://twitter.com/2pmflow) on Twitter for code snippets in the frontend domain.
+We have open-sourced a [light js lib](https://github.com/chiru-labs/pbt-chip-client) to help with that piece.

 ## TODO
 - [ ] CI pipeline